 If we understand the beautiful purpose of God’s law, then the application of rebuke and chastening for disobedience makes perfect sense.
 God always aims it at redirecting our errant steps in order to guide us back onto the path of lawkeeping that results in blessings.
 Yes, God gets angry—but He remains controlled and never punishes beyond what is deserved.
 God’s anger is not contrary to His love, but a product of it.

 Notice how Christ concluded His correction in that passage with hope: “For I say unto you, Ye shall not see me henceforth, till ye shall say, Blessed is he that cometh in the name of the Lord” (verse 39).
 Yes, once those murderers, brought back to life in a resurrection, humble themselves and accept God’s messengers, then they will see Christ again.

-Here is a wonderful promise from God: “If I shut up heaven that there be no rain, or if I command the locusts to devour the land, or if I send pestilence among my people; If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land” (2 Chronicles 7:13-14).
+Notice this wonderful promise from God: “If I shut up heaven that there be no rain, or if I command the locusts to devour the land, or if I send pestilence among my people; If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways;then will I hear from heaven, and will forgive their sin, and will heal their land” (2 Chronicles 7:13-14).

 Do you believe that God?

 Our land is sick.
-It desperately needs the healing that only God can supply.
+It needs the healing that only God can supply.

-To study the prophecies of the time when God will hear from heaven and heal the land, order a free copy of Herbert W. Armstrong’s inspiring booklet The Wonderful World Tomorrow—What It Will Be Like.
+To see the prophecies of the time in the near future when men will repent—and God will hear from heaven and heal the land, read Herbert W. Armstrong’s booklet The Wonderful World Tomorrow—What It Will Be Like.